chocolatetoothpaste/camino/README.md

 #### Example usage:

-##### Your callback should accept 4 parameters, context, params, data, and another callback.
+##### Your callback should accept 2 parameters, another callback to send a response (to the server), and a map with 4 properties: query, context, params, data.
+###### map.query is the query string received by the server
-###### context is a string, in the case of a server GET, POST, PUT, DELETE, etc... whatever you want really.
+###### map.context is a string, in the case of a server GET, POST, PUT, DELETE, etc... whatever you want really.
-###### params is an object, key-value pair of data extracted from the URLs.
+###### map.params is an object, key-value pair of data extracted from the URLs.
-###### data is the request body, from a HTML for example, and should be ignored for get request since many servers will drop it in transmission.
+###### map.data is the request body, from a HTML for example, and should be ignored for get request since many servers will drop it in transmission.
 ###### callback is what you pass your data into after your code has run, so under Node it can be passed to the response object and sent to the requester. this behavior will likely extend to the browser in the near future.

 ##### @param translates to a "required" parameter for the URL, %param is an optional param.
 If a URL contains a required param and one is not passed, it behaves as the the route has not been defined (404, in HTTP terms).